 GeneCards Summary for CD1D Gene

 CD1D (CD1d Molecule) is a Protein Coding gene.
 Diseases associated with CD1D include mycobacterium malmoense and breast angiosarcoma.
-Among its related pathways are Immune System and Amoebiasis.
+Among its related pathways are Amoebiasis and Hematopoietic cell lineage.
 GO annotations related to this gene include receptor activity and cell adhesion molecule binding.
 An important paralog of this gene is CD1C.